 2:24 Kathleen Kennedy Manzo: This is a hot topic right now.

 Two influential organizations, the National Governors Association and the Council of Chief State School Officers, in December called for setting common state standards in reading and math and benchmarking standards in high-performing countries.( See Ed Week's story on a report issued by the two organizations, at http://www.edweek.org/ew/articles/2008/12/18/16nga.h28.html)

 And just last week, representatives of 41 states convened at a conference in Chicago to explore those issues.
 The event was co-sponsored by the NGA and CCSSO.
 Efforts to promote national standards have been promoted, and fizzled, in the past.
 Will this new effort overcome that fate, and what role would international benchmarks play, if any?

-Just yesterday the House Education and Labor Committee announced a hearing, set for April 29, on “to examine how states can better prepare their students to compete in a global economy by using internationally benchmarked common standards.”
+Just yesterday the House Education and Labor Committee announced a hearing, set for April 29, on “to

 2:24 Kathleen Kennedy Manzo: Hal, what do you think these efforts to identify international benchmarks and align state standards accordingly?

 This, of course, raises the question about what we think is important for competing globally.
 Presumably it

 is performance after they leave school and not clear that the U.S. is at a disadvantage.
 We still lead the